What is the Unix epoch? Why computers count seconds from January 1, 1970

 Unix timestamps are the simplest way to store and compare points in time across systems.
 They're timezone-agnostic, monotonically increasing (except for leap seconds), and supported by every programming language and database.
 Store times as Unix timestamps, display them in the user's local timezone.

-More Fundamentals scenarios
+More Timestamp scenarios

 Frequently asked questions